 - Are we still providing weekend passes for families? - Why are staff working in Complex Continuing Care wearing full PPE? - Is it possible to increase frequency of cleaning of common surfaces on the inpatient units?
-Specifically the keyboards, computers, phones, key codes on doors (equipment room, med room), as well as the shared kitchen area for families (fridge, sink etc.) - What is happening with Ambulatory Care programs and services? - Can staff and families go to the parking lot or other outside areas of the hospital to get a break? - What is the mask policy for family caregivers? - What platforms/apps is the organization exploring to provide asynchronous virtual care?
+Specifically the keyboards, computers, phones, key codes on doors (equipment room, med room), as well as the shared kitchen area for families (fridge, sink etc.) - What is happening with Ambulatory Care programs and services? - What is the mask policy for family caregivers and clients? - What platforms/apps is the organization exploring to provide asynchronous virtual care? - What's the plan for staff working in the community (i.e. providing services in-home/schools)? - Are inpatient families allowed to have visitors inside or outside of the hospital? - What's the recommendation for masking of inpatient and outpatient clients? - What are the masking requirements for singing during clinical appointments? - What is our outpatient Family Caregiver Presence Policy? - How is Holland Bloorview helping families that face financial stress and barriers in physically accessing the hospital?